-Pink and black strikes a perfect balance between playful and elegant.
-The tulip icon emphasizes gentleness, which offsets a bold all caps font.
-The Cardo typeface typically used by classicists and medievalists makes this an apt choice for a brand that creates enduring beauty products.
+Pink and black strike a perfect balance between playful and elegant.
+The tulip icon emphasizes gentleness, which offsets a bold all-caps font.
+The Cardo typeface, typically used by classicists and medievalists, makes this an apt choice for a brand that creates enduring beauty products.

 This minimalist logo would look lovely on bottles and jars, making it a great choice for a cosmetics brand.
-The butterfly icon, with its two-toned wings, generates interest while the Lusitana typeface, inspired by a classic Portuguese poem, adds a hint of romance.
+The butterfly icon, with its two-toned wings and pops of bright pink, generates interest, while the Lusitana typeface, inspired by a classic Portuguese poem, adds a hint of romance.

-This logo, with its old style Crimson Text typeface and icon resembling a blooming almond branch, reminds one of flowers pressed in a book.
-A sweet logo for an artisanal beauty brand known for its organic, cruelty-free products that will appeal to modern buyers.
+The old-style Crimson Text typeface adds a vintage element to this design, and the icon, resembling a blooming almond branch, reminds one of flowers pressed in a book.
+The gray color scheme adds a professional touch for an artisanal beauty brand known for its organic, cruelty-free products.

 A logo comprising manicured brows and glamorous eyelashes works well for a beauty salon or spa where clients put their feet up and relax while they enjoy a variety of treatments.
-The purple Frank Ruhl Libre font stands out starkly against the tan background, creating a striking logo.
+The Frank Ruhl Libre typeface is modern and trendy, while the dark blue and tan colors create a striking logo.

-The Playfair Display Bold font has broad strokes, which make it an excellent choice for a logo.
-The icon is also an interesting choice.
-At first glance, it resembles a Hibiscus; however, the flower's style could also double up as a mascara wand, making this a lovely logo for a premium make-up brand.
+The Playfair Display typeface, with its broad strokes, is an excellent choice for a logo.
+The purple color choice evokes luxury.
+At first glance, the icon resembles a Hibiscus; however, the flower's style could also double up as a mascara wand, making this a lovely logo for a premium make-up brand.

-A bowl with a flower hovering above it is a simple but effective logo for an all-natural beauty brand that produces handmade soaps, cosmetics, and more.
+A bowl and a flower is a simple but effective logo for an all-natural beauty brand that produces handmade soaps, cosmetics, and more.
 The curves of the El Messiri typeface echo the lovely shape of the face and body.
-Suitable for a body-positive beauty brand.
+The light pink background is a good choice for a body-positive beauty brand.

 This bright logo has a fun, psychedelic feel to it, making it a great choice for a festival-inspired beauty brand.
 The icon with its pink and lime colors may attract a playful, free-spirited target market.
-Poppins' rounded lettering complements the icon's curves, creating a perfectly balanced logo.
+The Poppins typeface's rounded lettering complements the icon's curves for a balanced logo.

 How do I design a beauty logo?

 Think about the type of beauty business you have.
 Are you a spa, a luxury brand, or do you make products to treat teenage acne?
 Should customers consider your brand a status symbol?
 The answers to these questions will help you determine which icons, colors, and fonts to use.
-Play around with our free beauty logo generator until you find the right logo.
+Play around with Zarla's logo generator until you find the right logo.

 What are some ideas for an amazing health and beauty logo?

 Think about images commonly associated with nature, love, freedom, happiness, and warmth and turn them into icons that will complement your brand and/or values.
-Warm colors such as red, rose, and peach work well, and neutrals paired with bold fonts such as Playfair Display and El Messiri also make good combinations.
+Warm colors, such as red, rose, and peach, work well, and neutrals paired with bold typefaces, such as Playfair Display and El Messiri, also make good combinations.